Jazz Memorial for Richie Okon

 About this Event

-Richie Okon (June 26, 1945 - June 19, 2024), was a lifelong New Yorker whose quiet yet enduring presence helped shape the experience of jazz in the city’s most storied clubs.
+Richie Okon (June 26, 1945 - June 19, 2024), was a lifelong New Yorker whose enduring presence helped shape the experience of jazz in the city’s most storied clubs.
 Though not a household name, Okon’s influence was felt for decades behind the scenes—as a drummer, road manager, tour coordinator, and, most notably, as a floor manager and host at iconic venues including the Blue Note, Birdland, and the Iridium.

 Born and raised in New York City, Okon’s relationship with jazz began early.
 By the age of four or five, he was already absorbing the sounds of big band records from his sister’s collection.
 A formative moment came when he encountered drummer Gene Krupa, whose playing sparked a lifelong passion for rhythm.
 By his early teens, Okon was studying drums seriously and performing in local settings, developing both musicianship and a deep appreciation for the music’s tradition and innovators.